 Customers should never have to touch a defective product.
-Burns, broken bones, lacerations, pharmaceutical injuries, and many more dangerous possibilities arise when manufacturers send out defective products.
+Burn injuries, broken bones, lacerations, pharmaceutical injuries, and many more dangerous possibilities arise when manufacturers send out defective products.
 Every year, faulty toys, appliances, automobiles, and other products are sold to the general public by manufacturers and distributors.
 These dangerous goods have the potential to inflict catastrophic injuries.
 This provides victims the ability to sue for monetary damages in civil court.
 In many jurisdictions, strict product liability applies, meaning that victims of these dangerous products have a higher chance of compensation.

 At Curcio Law Offices, we know that when you buy a product, you expect it to perform safely.
 Unfortunately, manufacturers like to make money, and sometimes that means cutting corners.
 If you or someone you know suffered injuries from a defective product, call a Chicago product liability lawyer straight away.
 We’ll help take the weight of a complicated case off of your shoulders and fight for just compensation.
 To schedule a free consultation, please call 312-321-1111 today, or fill out our online intake form.

 A producer or seller might hold responsibility for placing a faulty product in the hands of a customer.
 All sellers of the goods in the distribution chain bear responsibility for a product fault that causes damage.
 In general, the law demands that a product fulfill the consumer’s usual expectations.
 When a product contains an unanticipated flaw or hazard, it does not satisfy the expectations of the customer.